S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 ### 9. Disabling Root Login

-1. Run the following command to log in as `root` from your host machine:
+1. Run the following command to log in as `root` from your local machine:
    ```
    $ ssh root@206.189.151.124 -p 2200
    ```